 In pursuit of protecting the best interests of the child, a family law judge has a number of options available in disputed custody matters.
 The judge can decide to award custody of the child to one parent exclusively or to both parents jointly.
 If there is a concern for the child’s welfare under the care of the biological parents, the court can award custody to other parties.
 In addition, provisions can be made at the court’s discretion for parenting time by grandparents and others who have legal standing.

 We understand how important these cases are and the impact that the outcome can have.
 When you hire our firm, we take the time to listen to your concerns and gain a complete understanding of your goals.
 We build a customized strategy specifically designed to meet the challenges of your case and do everything we can to resolve the matter in a way that benefits you.

 Contact our office today to schedule an appointment with our Michigan contested divorce lawyer.
-You can reach our office at 734.769.LANA (5262) or via e-mail.
+You can reach our office at Lana Panagoulia Law, PLLC or via email.